H5NAIN/snake-game/README.md

 # 🐍 Google Play Arcade: Snake Game

 A fast, polished browser Snake game built as a single HTML file — no install, no build step, just open it and play.
-Runs fully offline (except the live global leaderboard, which needs internet).
+Runs fully offline (except the live global leaderboard update and giving reviews, which needs internet).

 **Made by HUSNAIN.**